stanlee321/deepface-fastapi-server/deepface_fastapi_server/README.md

 There are two primary ways to run the server: using Docker (recommended for consistency) or running locally.

+**Important:** Before running, ensure you have configured the necessary environment variables, especially for the chosen `FACE_PROCESSING_BACKEND` (see Configuration section).

 ### Option 1: Running with Docker (Recommended)

 **Prerequisites:**